 What does it mean to rent DVC?

 When you rent or buy DVC from a DVC owner, you go as a guest of the DVC owner (see more about being a guest below).
 This means that your DVC owner is more or less your travel agent.
-The owner books your room and dates for you.
+The owner books your room and dates for you at the DVC resort.

 The best part of renting DVC is that you can often get reservations at ordinarily exorbitant deluxe resorts for the mere cost of value resorts.

-For example, our family stayed for a week as Club Kilimanjaro guests for the same price as a value studio
+For example, our family stayed for a week as Club Kilimanjaro guests at Animal Kingdom Lodge for the same price as a value studio

 Likewise, our family enjoyed a dedicated reservation for the Grand Floridian during the Christmas season for less than off-property resorts.

 Can I Save Money Renting DVC Points, and How Much do DVC Points Cost?